robocorp/robotframework-lsp/robotframework-intellij/README.md

 The settings may be configured at: `File > Settings > Languages & Frameworks > Robot Framework Language Server`.

-Features (0.7.1)
+Features (0.7.2)
 -----------------

-- Settings for the language server may be set at `File > Settings > Languages & Frameworks > Robot Framework Language Server`
+- Settings page for the language server
 - Code completion
 - Code analysis
 - Go to definition